andrej5elin/howto_fftw_apple_silicon/README.md

 ```
 and we see a slight imrovement.
 The results are consistent with the single precision results, being about 2x slower than single precision tests.
 Have all possible optimization been applied?
 I am not an expert and I don't know.
 NEON is 128bit, so working with double precision and complex transform already consumes 128bit, so we cannot expect much improvement in double precision...

+Later I found that I cannot create shared libraries if using --host=aarch64, that is why I patched the config.
+I am sure this couls be resolved with some special compile arguments, but I just did not find a better solution other than patching.

 ### The openmp thread utilization issue

 Ok let us test the current version of libomp (21.1.3 as of October 2025) we get: